Wealth of Donald Trump: Debt and FEC filings

 In September 2020, The New York Times noted that Trump "is personally responsible for loans and other debts totaling $421 million, with most of it coming due within four years" and no obvious way to repay them.
 As of December 2020, he owed about $330 million to Deutsche Bank, due in 2023 and 2024.
 The subsequent resignation of Trump's accounting firm, Mazars, on the grounds that Trump had provided them with inaccurate information for ten years of financial statements, will make it more difficult for Trump to refinance, said Bloomberg Opinion executive editor Tim O'Brien.

 Trump has a total of over $1 billion in debts, borrowed to finance his assets, reported Forbes in October 2020.
 Around $640 million or more was owed to various banks (Deutsche Bank, Professional Bank, Amboy Bank, and Investors Savings Bank) and trust organizations (Ladder Capital, Chevy Chase Trust Holdings, and the Bryn Mawr Trust Company).
 Around $450 million was owed to unknown creditors, due to loans related to his properties of 1290 Avenue of the Americas and 555 California Street.
 In addition, Trump owes over $50 million to Chicago Unit Acquisition LLC, a company he owns, which would indicate that this company is worth over $50 million; however Trump has not disclosed any value for this company on his financial disclosure report.
 Overall, Trump's assets still outvalue his debts, reported Forbes.

+In early 2024, Trump was ordered to pay over a half-billion dollars in two civil cases: the E. Jean Carroll lawsuit and the New York business fraud lawsuit.
+However, in August 2025, an appeals court voided the penalty in the business fraud lawsuit, ruling that it was excessive.